sl8r000/carried-interests/_posts/2016-04-11-bayes-and-ml.md

 ![predictions](http://i.imgur.com/b0lMCQM.png)

 This (above) is what our predictions look like against the truth.
-Remember that the optimal prediction is the mode of the posterior distribution, Gamma(1+3M,4).
-This mode has a simple formula, it's just equal to 3M/4.
+Remember that the optimal prediction is the mode of the posterior distribution, 3M/4.
 So how close does our model get to this optimal prediction?

 ![prediction](http://i.imgur.com/ZYli4GN.png)

+Not bad, but not perfect.
 Deviations from the black line can be thought of as idiosyncratic error.
 The model is learning "noise" from the data set.
 It's interesting to dial down to a particular value of M and see what happens over time, where we'll see that the "noise" is learned out by the model over time.
-Let me show the image and then explain what it depicts:
+Let me show the image first and then explain what it depicts:

 ![distro](http://i.imgur.com/OtSrehR.png)